ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 You may want to double check the following on each VM that is a member of the cluster:
 - The network interface on each VM is started.
 - The firewall on each VM is disabled.
 - If you pre-installed Docker on each VM, then check that Docker is running on each VM.
+- Docker must be installed and running on the boot-master VM.
+- The ICP docker images must be loaded into the Docker registry on the boot-master VM.

 ## Copy and load ICP docker image tar ball to all cluster VMs